 When looking for an apartment, be aware of:

 Online rental scams

 Usually, prices for rooms include the utilities, but it also depends on the contract that the owner is offering.
 Read carefully, ask and discuss utility terms with the company or owner that is offering the accommodation service.
 An average bill for wi-fi would be around 30€.

-In every neighbourhood, you will find big and affordable supermarkets like Mercadona, Lidl or Aldi.
-The small fruit and veggie stores also on almost every street, have fresh goods and afordable prices for your weekly menu.
+In every neighbourhood, you will find big and affordable supermarkets like Mercadona, Lidl, or Aldi.
+The small fruit and veggie stores also on almost every street have fresh goods and affordable prices for your weekly menu.

 Just so you know, buying alcohol after 23:00 is illegal and even though there are many late-night small shops, you can only get a drink from a bar or restaurant if you haven’t secured the booze in advance.

 Here is our estimation for a 1 week of shopping for 1 person:

 In order to receive medical help in Barcelona, you would need to arrange your Health Insurance card, called CatSalut.
 According to your address, this needs to be done at one of the Primary Care Centers or the so-called CAP.
 To get it started, visit the following website.
 There are a couple of steps to undertake online before picking up your CatSalut.

 The necessary documents to obtain your medical care allowance are your NIE, Social Security Number, and the Empadronamiento document from your landlord.
 Once you completed the procedure, the card should be in your post box in about 2 or 3 weeks.